-The first player to sign professional terms for Southport Central.
-Often referred to as just Thomas Lea, he played in every position for the club apart from in goal.
+The first player to sign professional terms for Southport Central. mostly referred to as just Thomas Lea, he played in every position for the club apart from in goal.

 Thomas stayed in the Southport area and became a prominant member of the council, on which is brother William also served.
 After giving up football he became a Wine and Spirit merchant and had a shop on Brighton Road in Birkdale.